From Taste of Melbourne to Melbourne Food and Wine Festival

 MELBOURNE FOOD AND WINE FESTIVAL

-Taking place over 20 days each March, the Melbourne Food and Wine festival is on as I type and hasn’t finished yet and we hope to get to experience more of it, so I’ll save a detailed review for another post.
+Taking place each March/April, the Melbourne Food and Wine festival is on as I type and hasn’t finished yet and we hope to get to experience more of it, so I’ll save a detailed review for another post.
 For now, I wanted to offer a quick comparison for our readers from around the globe who might be planning a trip to Melbourne.

-* Base yourself in the centre of the city or around Southbank where many industry events are held.
+- Base yourself in the centre of the city or around Southbank where many events are held.

-* Book your accommodation well in advance (accommodation reviews coming soon) as March is a busy month for Melbourne, with the Australian Grand Prix (which we’re attending tomorrow) and a handful of other events on at the same time.
+- Book your Melbourne accommodation well in advance as March/April is a busy period for Melbourne, with the Australian Grand Prix (which we’re attending tomorrow) and a handful of other events on at the same time.
+These are our recommended boutique hotels, city centre hotels, and apartment rentals.